hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 If it's an unsupported anymore syntax it should raise an error.
 Besides, it works without `pen off` so...

 [18:33:00](#sI09w-35LtnFOudcYijBtE3WEQMf8dY3iidCpnxR_rA) <hiiamboris (NOT THIS ONE)>:
-I say we fix bugs instead of hiding them under the carpet Ì†ΩÌ∏â
+I say we fix bugs instead of hiding them under the carpet üòâ

 [18:34:43](#tZ21il2XmaOFxdXKCHqFSHkhTEitNwsIIMcTT7JlLbA) <hiiamboris (NOT THIS ONE)>:
 That this syntax is undocumented is another issue though.